Bye-election results: BJP trailing in five out of seven electoral contests

 Rajasthan

-The Congress’ Anil Kumar Sharma is ahead of the BJP’s Ashok Kumar in the Sardarshahar Assembly constituency by 26,852 votes, according to the Election Commission’s data.
+The Congress’ Anil Kumar Sharma is ahead of the BJP’s Ashok Kumar in the Sardarshahar Assembly constituency by 26,852 votes, according to the Election Commission’s data at 4.30 pm.

 The Sardarshahar seat in Rajasthan fell vacant after Congress MLA Bhanwar Lal Sharma died on October 9 after a prolonged illness.
 Anil Kumar Sharma is the son of the former Congress MLA.